 Here’s a fresh, flavorful, healthy, easy dinner salad perfect for a light summer meal!
 Best of all, cool and crunchy Shrimp Mango Avocado Salad with Sweet Chili Vinaigrette that is practically no-cook, so you can enjoy its fresh, crispy goodness without breaking a sweat!

 Butter lettuce is a lovely sweet salad green that works well for everyday meals.
 Because it often still has the roots attached, it tends to stay fresh in your refrigerator for weeks.

-This Shrimp Mango Avocado Butter Lettuce Salad with Sweet Chili Vinaigrette is pretty much everything!
-It's:
+This Shrimp, Mango, and Avocado Salad with Sweet Chili Vinaigrette is pretty much everything!
+It’s:

 - Super flavorful!

 - Practically no-cook and totally no-cook if you use purchased cooked shrimp.

 - Versatile!
 Because it’s butter lettuce, this salad is easily transformed into lettuce wraps.

 How to Make Shrimp Mango Avocado Salad with Sweet Chili Vinaigrette:

 Here’s everything you’ll need to make this Shrimp Mango Avocado Salad recipe, along with how to prep the ingredients.
 See the recipe card below for the exact quantities.

 - Shrimp: Use wild-caught shrimp if at all possible.
 Full disclosure: The shrimp shown in the photo are farmed shrimp that my husband purchased by mistake because they were labeled very nicely: “No preservatives, no hormones, no additives.”
 However, they were still farmed shrimp.
 Using them only reaffirmed my resolve to only buy and consume wild-caught shrimp because of the rubbery texture farmed shrimp tend to have.